elishamutang/calculator/README.md

 The following questions still need to be answered/coded:

 1. "&" key not coded yet.
-2. Set 0 as default value in calculator.
+2. Don't let users input "." as first input.

 Note-to-self for future improvements: